caimichael/vimrc/README.md

-This is the repository for my .vimrc
+This is the repository for my .vimrc.
-Initial setup thanks to Jason. (jxnl.co)
+Initial setup thanks to Jason (jxnl.co)